 Bennett classification of biceps subluxation instability:

-- type 1: injury of the intra-articular subscapularis tendon without involvement of medial head of coracohumeral ligament (CHL)
+- type 1: injury of the intra-articular subscapularis tendon without the involvement of the medial head of coracohumeral ligament (CHL)

 - type 2: injury of the medial sheath (composed of SGHL-medial CHL ligament complex), without subscapularis involvement

 - type 3: injury involving both the medial sheath and subscapularis tendon

 - type 4: injury involving the supraspinatus and lateral head of CHL

 - type 5: injury involving all structures; intra-articular subscapularis tendon, medial sheath, supraspinatus tendon and lateral CHL

 SGHL, CHL and rotator interval capsule structures have intermediate signal filling the rotator interval and surrounding the biceps tendon.
 These structures may appear thickened when the shoulder is internally rotated as the rotator interval structures will not be taut in this position.
 Intra-articular fluid (effusion or contrast arthrography) allows better visualization.

 - identifying the abnormality is not always possible by MRI, however, if there is biceps tendon subluxation or dislocation injury to biceps pulley may be suspected

 - injury to the superior border of subscapularis tendon has is suspicious for a reflection pulley